ingogriebsch/spring-hateoas-siren/README.md

 The reference documentation can be found [here][Spring HATEOAS Siren].
 The Javadoc API documentation can be found [here][Spring HATEOAS Siren Javadoc].

 ## Integration
-Please check section [Setup][Spring HATEOAS Siren Setup] of the documentation to understand how to integrate this module into your project.
+Please check section [Setup][Spring HATEOAS Siren Setup] of the documentation to understand how to integrate this library into your project.

 ## Examples
 A first simple example can be found [here][Spring HATEOAS Siren Example].
 More mature examples will follow soon!